Basic railroad signal terminology

 Fixed signal: A signal of fixed location indicating a condition affecting the movement of a train or engine.
 (This definition includes such signals as switch, train order, block, and interlocking types, as well as stop signs, slow signs, yard limit signs, and other permanently installed indications.)

-Grade signal: A permissive signal used along a steep climb and identified by both a number plate and a plate with the letter “G.” The governing rule is usually that a full-tonnage train climbing the grade may pass a grade signal indicating stop without stopping.
+Grade signal: A permissive signal used along a steep climb and identified by both a number plate and a plate with the letter “G.” The governing rule is usually that a full-tonnage train climbing the grade may pass a grade signal indicating “stop” without doing so.
 Grade signals are used to keep heavy trains moving under conditions where the stopping distance is greatly reduced by the hill and restarting would be difficult.

 Home signal: A fixed signal at the entrance of a route or block to govern trains or engines entering and using that route or block.

-Interlocking: An arrangement of signals and turnouts with their controls so interconnected as to prevent conflicting movements through any combination of tracks such as junctions, crossings, and crossovers.
+Interlocking: An arrangement of signals, turnouts, and locks with their controls interconnected so as to prevent conflicting movements through any combination of tracks such as junctions, crossings, and crossovers.
 May be operated manually or automatically, and also by remote control.

-Interoperable Electronic Train Management System (I-ETMS): The branded train control system from Wabtec that most Class I railroads will install in the U.S. to meet positive train control requirements.
+Interoperable Electronic Train Management System (I-ETMS): The branded train control system from Wabtec that all U.S. Class I railroads have installed to meet positive train control requirements.
 This system relies on global positioning satellites to locate trains.
+The system is in use on more than 57,000 routes miles.

 Manual block system: A block or series of consecutive blocks governed by block signals operated manually, upon information transmitted by telegraph, telephone, or other means of communication.